 You may have heard that before, but it really is effective.
 Stand tall, shoulders back, head up, no slouching.
 Walk into a room, bar, restaurant, wherever, and look at people as you walk by.
 Don’t look down at the floor or dart your eyes away from someone who might look at you.
 This may feel awkward at first, but it will get easier and easier and before you know it, you will own the room.

-Don’t Let Your Imagination Sabotage You
+Don’t Let Your Shyness Sabotage You

 Stay In The Moment